objectiv/objectiv.io/docs/docs/taxonomy/reference/global-contexts/LocaleContext.md

 | **_type** | string      | String literal used during serialization.
 Should always match the Context interface name.

 :::info setting of properties
-The tracker will automatically set all the properties.
+The tracker will automatically set all properties when using the official Plugin.
+On manual creation, `id` must be provided.
 :::